Brandon Wright

-Brandon Wright (born February 18, 1997) is an American football punter and placekicker.
+Brandon-Earl Wright (born February 18, 1997) is an American former football punter and placekicker.
 He played college football at Georgia State University.

 College career

 Wright was a member of the Georgia State Panthers for five seasons, redshirting as a true freshman, and was the team's primary punter for four years and kicker for his final two seasons as well.